Nutrients in the St. Lawrence River

 Step 4.
 Collection and analysis of data

 Total phosphorus and total nitrogen data were provided by Environment and Climate Change Canada's Freshwater Quality Monitoring and Surveillance program.
-The data can be found on the Freshwater quality monitoring: online data web page.

 Observed spatial patterns in the data (Figure A.1; Table A.3):

-- total nitrogen concentrations in the river tend to be lowest in summer and highest in winter
+- Total nitrogen concentrations in the river tend to be lowest in summer and highest in winter

-- total nitrogen concentrations at Lavaltrie are influenced by the region of Montreal's sewage outfall
+- Total nitrogen concentrations at Lavaltrie are influenced by the region of Montreal's sewage outfall

 Step 5.
 Literature review